qchantel/california-housing-neural-network/README.md

 - [ ] feature tweaking
 - [ ] XGBoost?

-## Remaining questions
-- Some reading tells me that for such a model (regression type, not classification) between 300-800 epochs shall be fine.
-But 3,000 epochs and I still did not reach my early stopping (model keeps improving).
-Don't know why.

 ## Notes
 [Some inspiring article](https://medium.com/@tejus05/california-housing-price-prediction-an-end-to-end-machine-learning-project-example-6d1a56c6c248) that achieves a 0.8338 R2 and 38,220$ RMSE. **Warning**, we don't have the same seed and split so it's not directly comparable (see difference in linear reg R2).
 But it's a good approx.